 - High-risk pests or pathogens

 - Knowledge exchange

-Applicants are encouraged to look at the risk register of current pests and pathogens on the UK Plant Health Risk Register.
+Applicants are encouraged to look at the UK Plant Health Risk Register of current pests and pathogens.

 Applicants will be asked to indicate the level of supervision the undergraduate can expect to receive during the placement.